 I saw the past in front of me.
-A dip inside the pages of a Sherlock Homes Novel.
+A dip inside the pages of a Sherlock Holmes Novel.
 I watched as a man riding a motorbike lit lanterns with a lance.

-I closed my eyes and saw that same man on horse back, lighting each lantern through fog.
+I closed my eyes and saw that same man on horseback, lighting each lantern through the fog.
 Each one became a blaze reveling the path ahead.
-‘But as minds do I wander’ I left Mr Homes behind and delved deeper in time, the Man and his horse along side me.
+‘But as minds do wonder’ I left Mr. Holmes behind and delved deeper in time, the Man and his horse alongside me.
 A man sits on horseback waiting in the distance.
 He wore armor over his entire body and carried a lance aimed at his opponent, ready for the game to begin.

 I gazed at you last night.
 You dreamt.
 With sadness.
 Dead.